remikj/TreeManager/README.md

 API should be available at http://localhost:8080/

-For details look into TreeManager-BE/README.md file
+For details look into [TreeManager Backend Application README](TreeManager-BE/README.md) file

 ### Using the website